woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Add: Email note to add first product. #6024
 - Add: Note for users coming from Calypso. #6030
 - Enhancement: Add an "unread" indicator to inbox messages. #6047
+- Tweak: update the content for the ChooseNiche note. #6048

 == Changelog ==